 How to choose between a thesis and a non-thesis engineering degree program in Texas?

-Choosing between a thesis and a non-thesis engineering degree program in Texas depends on your career goals and learning preferences.
-Thesis programs typically focus on research, requiring students to complete an original project under faculty supervision.
-This path suits those interested in pursuing doctoral studies or research-heavy roles in industries such as aerospace or petroleum engineering, which are prominent in Texas.
+Choosing between a thesis and a non-thesis online engineering degree in Texas depends largely on your career goals and learning preferences.
+A thesis program emphasizes research, requiring you to complete an extensive project under faculty supervision.
+This path suits students aiming for a PhD later or roles in research and development.

 What options do students based in Texas have for studying engineering abroad?